Vice admiralty court: Australia

 The first Vice-Admiralty Court established in Australia was in the colony of New South Wales in 1788.
 The first Vice-Admiral was Arthur Phillip and the first judge was Robert Ross.
 The court was abolished in 1911, when the Supreme Court of New South Wales was granted the Admiralty jurisdiction of the court.

 Canada

-A Vice Admiralty Court was formed in Nova Scotia to try smugglers and to enforce the Sugar Act of 1764 throughout British North America.
-From 1763–1765, when American smugglers were caught, they were tried by corrupt judges who received a percentage of the confiscated goods, if the defendants were found guilty; therefore, defendants were less than likely to be found innocent.
-References required for the assertion of corrupt judges.
+A Vice Admiralty Court was formed in Nova Scotia to try smugglers and to enforce the Sugar Act 1764 throughout British North America.

+British colonies in the Caribbean

+In various British colonies in the Caribbean, several Vice Admiralty Courts were established in the early 19th century, playing a significant role in the fight against the slave trade.
+In total, the courts established in Tortola, Antigua, the Bahamas, Jamaica, Barbados, St. Christopher, Demerara, Dominica, Berbice, Trinidad, and Grenada freed 6,762 slaves between 1807 and 1825.